 The BAFS are also involved in another excavation at the site of Dún Ailline in County Kildare, an early medieval royal site, directed by Dr Susan Johnston of George Washington University.
-Season 1 excavations took place in 2016 and we hope to facilitate another season in the coming year, 2018.
+Excavations have taken place in 2016, 2018 and 2019 and we hope to facilitate another season in the coming year, 2020.

 Description of the project